Azure/azure-linux-extensions/DSC/README.md

 Here're all the supported public configuration parameters:

 * `MofFileUri`: (optional, string) the uri of the public MOF file
-* `ResourceZipFileUrl`: (optional, string) the uri of the custom resource ZIP file
+* `ResourceZipFileUri`: (optional, string) the uri of the custom resource ZIP file
 * `ResourceName`: (optional, string) the name of the custom resource module
 * `Mode`: (optional, string) the functional mode, valid values: Push, Pull, Install, Remove.
 If not specified, it's considered as Pull mode.

-### 1.2 Private configuration
+### 1.2 Protected configuration

-Here're all the supported private configuration parameters:
+Here're all the supported protected configuration parameters:

 * `StorageAccountName`: (optional, string) the name of the storage account that contains the file
 * `StorageAccountKey`: (optional, string) the key of the storage account that contains the file